shaunpwilkinson/aphid/cran-comments.md

-# aphid version 1.2.0
+# aphid version 1.3.0

-This is a minor release optimizing some of the slower iterative model-training functions.
+This is a minor release further optimizing some of the slower iterative model-training functions.

 ### Test environments